-Serverless backend is a service that takes the load of complex and time-consuming server-side tasks off engineers, completely or partially eliminating the server headache from their development process.
+Serverless backend platform is a service that takes the load of complex and time-consuming server-side tasks off engineers, completely or partially eliminating the server headache from their development process.
 Instead, this chunk of work is outsourced to third-party BaaS platforms.

 The pay-per-use model of these services means that you pay for the number of function invocations and the time the function has been running.
 In the case of databases, you’ll be paying for the number of database requests and the data volume in them.

 The popularity of BaaS and mBaaS, a sub-service for building mobile apps specifically, grows as more businesses look for cost-efficient ways to streamline software development and move to the cloud.
 The pandemic has also added its share to the increased demand for cloud services that provide fast and secure remote access and mobility.
 Overall, MarketsandMarkets estimates that the mobile BaaS market alone will grow to $5.9 billion by 2025, compared to $2 billion in 2020.

 This is why we can see multiple enterprise serverless computing providers competing on the cloud scene.
 But don’t just fall for loud names: your choice of a BaaS vendor must come from your needs and nothing else.

 BaaS providers offer the means to integrate backend functionality via APIs and SDKs without building the backend.
 Basically, you get ready-to-use building blocks and code generation tools to put your backend together like Lego bricks.
 This leads to a faster and cheaper development process but takes away the flexibility and customization options of a custom backend.

 The best serverless backend providers have a more versatile set of “bricks” and can deliver services to a broader range of projects.
 Still, sometimes you will go for a custom backend, say, if your solution has a unique set of features no BaaS vendor can support.

 Choosing serverless backend provider: Key reasons and benefits